KSJ, MSc (Eng), Master of Technology Management (E-Business)

 Past district positions included Assistant Governor and Youth Director, Chairman of the National Engineering Summer School, Group Study Exchange Team Leader to Japan, Chairman of the Rotary Foundation Alumni in D9600 and Past Director Rotary Australia World Community Service (RAWCS), D9600 representative on the Council of Legislation in 2016, RAM chair for D9640 and a project volunteer in the Solomon Islands.

-Currently a member of Rotary Club of Samford Valley in D9600 – to become D9620 on 1 July 2021; Member of the committee on the Malaria Vaccine Project; Campaign Manager for the Global Fund and RAWCS-RAM partnership to raise USD$12m towards the elimination of malaria in PNG, Solomon Islands, Timor Leste and Vanuatu; Director of Membership and Ambassador Program for RAM-Global
+Currently a member of Rotary Club of Samford Valley in D9620.
+Member of the committee on the Malaria Vaccine Project; Campaign Manager for the Global Fund and RAWCS-RAM partnership to raise USD$12m towards the elimination of malaria in PNG, Solomon Islands, Timor Leste and Vanuatu; Director of Membership and Ambassador Program for RAM-Global.
+Chair of the Global Malaria Congress 2023 in Melbourne, Australia.
+Initiator of the March Against Malaria, a program to raise funds for Malaria.

 Dai is keen to see the elimination/eradication of Malaria throughout the world.